Thursday, December 2, 2021

 Boat of the Month, 2021.

-- Once in a while, I pick a boat or a boat design that I think is interesting and worthwhile to present, study and publish.
+- Once in a while, I pick a boat or a boat design that is interesting and worthwhile to present, study, and publish.

-- This is the case for "Away"; a Cat-Schooner with free standing rig.
+- This is the case for "Away,"; a Cat-Schooner with a free-standing rig.
 Designed by Michael Pope, who also built the boat.

 - She is narrow, an easily driven shape with a long "day run".
-Point of interest is the treatment of the draft, keel and daggerboard, the later articulated.
+A point of interest is the treatment of the draft, keel, and daggerboard; the latter is articulated.
 With a nominal keel depth of 4'-3" and extended to 9'-6" with the board down.

 - Stern view.
 Showing the Dinghy in a stowage position, after being driven into the well and raised with her bottom 30" above the waterline.

 - Sail Plan.
-Advantages: Unstayed masts eliminate expensive rigging.
+Advantages: Unstayed masts eliminate the expensive rigging.

-Divided rig gives lighter sails and smaller individual sail area.
+A divided rig gives lighter sails and a smaller individual sail area.

-Number of control lines, winches and deck gear are minimized.
+The number of control lines, winches, and deck gear is minimized.

 No expensive traveller with port and starboard sheets.